Secure CheckoutPersonal information is secured with SSL technology.

 - Explains how nanomaterials are used to create increasingly efficient drug delivery vehicles

-- Real-life examples demonstrating how nanomaterials are being used in medical practice
+- Includes real-life examples, demonstrating how nanomaterials are being used in medical practice

 Materials Scientists, Biomedical Scientists, and Pharmaceutical Scientists